JamitLabs/JLCoordinator/README.md

 For further examples please take a look into the included example project.

 ## Development
-These tools are required for developing the project.
+These tools are required for development of the project.
 Please make sure to have installed the correct versions or install them for example via Homebrew 🍻

 | Tool                          | Version        |
 | ------------------------------|:-------------: |